josuedanielbust/wufoo/README.md

-# Pull leads from Wordpress Contact Forms
+# Pull leads from Wufoo Contact Forms

 ##
 1. First of all you need to install the latest version of NodeJS.